elocatelli/ICi_potential/README.md

 When relevant, 'filename' is a string, that will set the file name; the full path includes the PATH_TO_FOLDER.

-A few other methods can be found (commented) in the file "ICi_potential.py".
+A few other methods can be found (commented) in the file "ICi_usage_example.py".

 ## Brief description of each file:

-ICi_potential : example of a script for computing single particle/pair potentials and other quantities
+ICi_usage_example : example of a script for computing single particle/pair potentials and other quantities

 ICi_definition : all the attributes are defined here